chainer/chainer/docs/source/tutorial/dcgan.rst

 for successful learning:

 1. Convert max-pooling layers to convolution layers
-2. Convert fully connected layers to global average plling layers in the discriminator
+2. Convert fully connected layers to global average pooling layers in the discriminator
 3. Use batch normalization layers in the generator and the discriminator
 4. Use leaky ReLU activation functions in the discriminator